King James’ newest sneaker makes its debut this summer in Space Jam: A New Legacy.

 In anticipation of the film’s July 16 release in theaters and on HBO Max, Nike and Converse announced a special apparel collection Tuesday teasing Space Jam: A New Legacy starring LeBron James.

-Notable among the items is a Space Jam-themed colorway for the all-new LeBron 19 sneaker, a creation of Nike Basketball footwear designer Jason Petrie.
+Notable among the items?
+Space Jam shoes!
+Specifically, a colorway inspired by the film for the all-new LeBron 19 sneaker, a creation of Nike Basketball footwear designer Jason Petrie.
 The designer behind every one of King James‘ signature shoes since the LeBron 7, Petrie said that the 19s were very much built from scratch, and were inspired by the futuristic magic behind the film.

 “This is the first time we’ve ever debuted a shoe in a movie,” Petrie said.
 “What we really wanted to do was reach into the movie and pull what LeBron’s wearing out into the real world for everyone to get ahold of.”